 Thai Journal Obstetrics and Gynaecology is the official journal of The Royal Thai College of Obstetricians and Gynaecologists.
 This is a double-blind peer-reviewed journal aiming to promote academic knowledge and provide a forum for publication in Obstetrics and Gynecology.
 Manuscripts submitted to Thai Journal Obstetrics and Gynaecology will be accepted on the understanding that the author must not have previously submitted the paper to another journal or have published the material elsewhere.

-Type of Paper: Special article, Original article, Case report, Meta-analysis, Review article, Letter to editor
+Type of Paper: Special (invited) article, Original article, Case report

 Language: Fulltext in English, Abstract both in Thai and English